patrickdoc/port67/site/posts/ch1/index.md

 No matter how long you stick around though, when you leave make sure to keep an eye out for places to use what you know.
 For one, you'll be surprised by what you can do.
 But also, programmers would love to help if they knew you needed it.
-The community regularly asks around to see what people are working on and if they can lend a hand.
+Members of the community regularly ask around to see what people are working on and if they can lend a hand.
 So don't be shy, we're always open to new ideas.